-The accompanying basic financial statements have been prepared in conformity with Governmental Accounting Standards Board Statement No. 34, Basic Financial Statement - and Management's Discussion and Analysis - For State and Local Governments.
-Statement No. 34 establishes standards for external reporting for all state and local governmental entities which includes a Statement of Net Assets, a Statement of Revenues, Expenses, and Changes in Net Assets, and a Statement of Cash Flows.
-It also requires classifications of net assets into three components - invested in capital assets, net of related debt, restricted, and unrestricted.
+On July 1, 2003, the Joint Gas Line adopted the provisions of the Governmental Standards Board Statement No. 34, Basic Financial Statement - and Management's Discussion and Analysis - for State and Local Governments.
+Statement No. 34 establishes standards for external reporting for all state and local governmental entities, which includes a Statement of Net Assets, a Statement of Activities, and a Statement of Cash Flows.
+It also requires that classifications of net assets into three components - invested in capital assets, net of related debt, restricted and unrestricted.
 These classifications are defined as follows: